 Facilities that have working generators were able to continue full operations.
-Other areas allowed for maximized teleworking for em-Fort McCoy Directorate of Emergency Services leaders said the installation security and emergency services coverage were not affected as the area remained fully secure and emergency personnel stood Black Start is an energy resilience readiness exercise designed to test the installation's emergency and standby energy generation systems, key infrastructure, and equipment, planning documents show.
-Garrison leaders learned from exercise outcomes about the infrastructure needs for crucial installation missions in the event of a power loss Dozens of Soldiers, veterans, workforce members, family members, Wisconsin Challenge Academy cadets, and others lined up in the dark, early morning hours Sept.
+Other areas allowed for maximized teleworking for employees.

+Fort McCoy Directorate of Emergency Services leaders said the installation security and emergency services coverage were not affected as the area remained fully secure and emergency personnel stood ready as needed.

+Black Start is an energy resilience readiness exercise designed to test the installation's emergency and standby energy generation systems, key infrastructure, and equipment, planning documents show.
+Garrison leaders learned from exercise outcomes about the infrastructure needs for crucial installation missions in the event of a power loss.

+- Dozens of Soldiers, veterans, workforce members, family members, Wisconsin Challenge Academy cadets, and others lined up in the dark, early morning hours Sept.
 11, 2024, to pay honor to the victims of the terrorist attacks of Sept.
 11, 2001, on the United States as they participated in the 2024 Fort McCoy 9/11 Memorial Run and Stair Climb.

-The 2.975-mile run/1.34-mile walk started and ended in the parking lot of one of the new four-story barracks at Fort McCoy - the semble the firefighters climbing the stairs of the World Trade Center, also took place inside the barracks building.
+The 2.975-mile run/1.34-mile walk started and ended in the parking lot of one of the new four-story barracks at Fort McCoy - the tallest buildings on post.
+The stair climb, which also was meant to resemble the firefighters climbing the stairs of the World Trade Center, also took place inside the barracks building.
 Nearly every participant also did the stair climb.

 Chaplain (Maj.)
-Carlos Ruiz with the 181st Multi-Functional Training Brigade gave an opening prayer to start the event after having a tallest buildings on post.
-The stair climb, which also was meant to remoment of silence to remember the victims of the events from 2001.
-Fort McCoy Garrison Commander Col. Sheyla Baez-Ramirez also gave opening comments about remembering what happened 23 years
+Carlos Ruiz with the 181st Multi-Functional Training Brigade gave an opening prayer to start the event after having a moment of silence to remember the victims of the events from 2001.

+Fort McCoy Garrison Commander Col. Sheyla Baez-Ramirez also gave opening comments about remembering what happened 23 years ago.